-Pets vs. Monsters is a casual MMO game aimed at the 8 to 12 years old demographic.
-The game is set in a fantastic universe that spans across several dimensions such as a pirate world, a sci-fi world, and more.
+Pets vs. Monsters is a free-to-play MMO game aimed at the 8 to 12 years old demographic.
+The game is set in a fantasy universe that spans across several dimensions such as a pirate world, a sci-fi world, and more.
 Players adventure through these worlds mounted on pets such as the bear, the wolf and the cat while battling enemies and collecting rewards.
 The game was officially revealed in December 2009, and it entered into its first phase of beta in the same month.
-Feedback has so far been very positive, and Funcom will be launching new beta phases in 2010.
+In 2011 Funcom successfully launched a number of beta phases and new features, substantially adding to the game's content and depth.